cristibaluta/Jit/README.md

 ### Installing

+Work on Mac only at this point.

  1. Download the executable from build directory then run

 	sudo ./jit install

  2. Download the sources and compile yourself.
-Note that the cpp folder is missing, please create it before compiling.
-Sources are in Haxe and dependencies are hxcpp.
+To compile you need the Haxe compiler (http://haxe.org) and the hxcpp haxelib.
+Note that the cpp folder is added to .gitignore, please create it in the root before compiling.
 After you compile you still need to do step 1 if you want to call the app from anywhere

+	haxelib install hxcpp // Install the hxcpp dependency haxe compile.hxml // Compile the application
+	cd build
+	sudo ./jit install
+	jit

 ### Other
-Some of the commands need to connect to Jira, you need to run jit setup to configure it, but you'll be alerted when will be the case.
+Some of the commands need to connect to Jira, you need to run jit setup to configure it.

 Some of the commands need a Mac because it uses AppleScript to tell osx to do stuffs